Waipu, New Zealand: History

 Waipu was the centre of a significant Presbyterian settlement led by Rev. Norman McLeod, a Presbyterian minister who led his people from the Highlands of Scotland to New Zealand via Pictou and St. Ann's in Nova Scotia and Australia.
-In 1854 the land was purchased by the crown and then on sold to the Settlers.
+In 1854 the land was purchased by the crown and then on sold to the settlers.
 About 800 settlers arrived at Waipu in the 1850s.
 Waipu was a location for the late 19th/early 20th century kauri gum digging trade.

+The Waipu Scottish Migration Museum was established in 1953.

+Waipu branch

 In 1914, a railway branch line from the North Auckland Line was surveyed to Waipu to serve agricultural activity in the area.
-Construction of the Waipu Branch line was delayed due to World War I, but by 1920, 25 men were employed in the construction of formation.
-However, by 1924, private motor vehicles were becoming more common and railway lines to sparsely-populated rural areas accordingly became less necessary.
+Construction of the Waipu branch line was delayed due to World War I, but by 1920, 25 men were employed in the construction of formation.
+However, by 1924, private motor vehicles were becoming more common and railway lines to sparsely populated rural areas accordingly became less necessary.
 Due to the lack of significant industrial activity in the Waipu area, the branch line was no longer seen as economic and construction was cancelled before any rail tracks were laid.
-A new railway line, the Marsden Point Branch, is currently proposed for construction and will follow a route similar to that of the abortive Waipu line.
+A new railway line, the Marsden Point Branch, is currently proposed for construction and will follow a route similar to that of the abortive Waipu branch.